-Effective practice recognises and adapts to the diverse needs of individuals, and it is essential that services understand the implications of diversity in terms of equality and individual rights.
-Antidiscriminatory practice is an approach that seeks to reduce or eliminate discrimination and to remove barriers that may prevent people from accessing services.
+Effective health and social care practices recognise and adapt to the diverse needs of individuals, and it is essential that services understand the implications of diversity in terms of equality and individual rights.
+Anti-discriminatory practice is an approach that seeks to reduce or eliminate discrimination and to remove barriers that may prevent people from accessing services.